swarmstack/errbot-docker/README.md

 Built from Alpine Linux 3.8 and Python 3.6.
 Functions as a vanilla Errbot with it's available backends, plus optional Cisco Webex Teams backend support.
 Support for other community-provided backends.
 Plugins can be installed and configured via the bot. [swarmstack](https://github.com/swarmstack/swarmstack) users should begin at the SWARMSTACK USERS section.

+The documentation below focuses on installing Errbot for use as a webhook receiver for Prometheus Alertmanager and adding Prometheus ChatOps to the bot, but the image is generally useful as a working Errbot with support for installing other Errbot plugins and backends.

 ---

 ## RUN ERRBOT AS A CONTAINER